Hong Kong

 - Mr. Wong’s — 10 Tsim Sha Tsui Road, Kowloon.

-- Do: Dress smart; many venues have a no-sneakers policy.
+- Dress smart; many venues restrict sneakers.

-- Do: Explore both expat and local venues for a wider range of interactions.
+- Explore both expat and local venues.

 “Room 309 was my best first date spot—hidden enough to feel special, classy enough to impress.” — expat, 29M